 Continued study of tonality from harmonic and linear perspectives, tracing chromaticism from basic modulations through advanced chromaticism of the 19th century, tonal ambiguity and the twilight of tonality.
 Includes discussion of major tonal forms.
-Integrated approach includes analysis, writing, sightsinging and dictation.
+Integrated approach includes analysis, writing, sight-singing and dictation.
 Lecture and lab.
-First semester, four hours.
-Prerequisite: MT 102 or MT 106.
+First semester, four credits.
+Prerequisite:MT 106.